 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-Mr. Speaker, we do have a very strong working relationship with Agnico Eagle Mines and we have MOUs for each of the mine sites.
-We work very closely with them.
-My department is very active with Agnico and we've been having very fortunate times meeting with the Agnico board as late as our mine symposium.
+We do have a very strong working relationship with Agnico Eagle Mines and we have MOUs for each of the mine sites and we work very closely with them.
+My department is very active with Agnico and we have been having very fortunate times meeting with the Agnico board as late as our mine symposium.
 Also, any opportunity I have to get a chance to meet with them, I meet with them.

-For this particular mine, the life expectancy for the mine is 3 years, unless they find more within that area.
-They had had that success before and I'm confident that they'll be able to do that again, and I continue to encourage Agnico as a very good mine operator, that we have a good working relationship with. (interpretation) Thank you, Mr. Speaker.
+For this particular mine, the life expectancy for the mine is three years, unless they find more within that area.
+They have had that success before and I'm confident that they will be able to do that again and I continue to encourage Agnico as a very good mine operator that we have a good working relationship with. (interpretation) Thank you, Mr. Speaker.